Vidacelinda/react-web-test/README.md

 # react-web-test
-NOTE : project not finished
+NOTE : project not finished.
 building a react porject using typescript